PsycorAI/sage/README.md

 ## Technical Overview

-The Psycor SAGE architecture departs from standard Transformer-based attention by implementing a scale-free network topology.
+The PsycorSAGE architecture departs from standard Transformer-based attention by implementing a scale-free network topology.
 This approach mimics micro-level biological neuron interactions to achieve higher reasoning density with a lower parameter footprint.

 ### Key Characteristics